 On the back of the ZenFone AR sits a 23MP camera with an f/2.0 aperture.
 When snapping photos, it’s not the fastest experience, but I blame this on the camera app itself and its lack of optimization.
 That said, photos tend to come out pretty nice and a lot nicer than I was expecting from this smartphone.
 There’s even a special night mode that, while it reduces the photo’s resolution, increases the light intake and processes things very nicely.

 Sure, the ZenFone AR isn’t gonna win any awards and isn’t as good as the iPhone 7, Galaxy S8, or Pixel, but it’s definitely in the ballpark.
-The same goes for its 4K video output which you can view below.
+The same goes for its 4K video output.

 For those of you wondering, the phone can also take decent selfies.
 I mean, I hate how it over softens your face with its beautification filters, but other than that things are fine for Snapchat or Instagram.